Photo Credit: Shana Stewart-Deeds

 Organic dairy farmer and proprietor of Couture’s Maple Shop and B&B, Jacques Couture has made his home on the Missisquoi River in Westfield since 1970.
 He and his wife Pauline have raised six children in that time, all the while proving themselves to be excellent stewards of the land.
 Never a man to avoid responsibility, he continues to serve the community in many ways including various volunteer positions for the town of Westfield and the Vermont Sugar Makers Association.
 The Upper Missisquoi and Trout Rivers Wild & Scenic Committee is very fortunate to have Jacques’ valuable input as our Chair.

 Misty is a Vermont native, born and raised in Montgomery at the base of Jay Peak.
 She is currently a Vermont State employee and a student at Vermont Law School.
 She is completing her Masters in Environmental Law with a Certificate in Climate Change Law.
 Misty has been an elected official and volunteer in her community for almost ten years, coordinating annual Green Up Days and River Clean Ups.
 She also serves as a Justice of the Peace and on the Montgomery Conservation Commission.
 Misty loves to travel, ballroom dance, and bakes and caters professionally for select clients.
 Misty was lucky enough to have grown up enjoying the remarkable values of the Trout River and still does!

-Ari Lattanzi fell in love with Vermont while attending Middlebury College and she is thrilled to be back!
+Ari Lattanzi fell in love with the communities, landscapes and waterways of the northern forest while attending Middlebury College and she is thrilled to be back!
 She spent her years away working in sustainability, resilience and community development for local governments and teaching high school science in the Pine Ridge Reservation.
 Her favorite book is Braiding Sweetgrass by Robin Wall Kimmerer.